Korean Wedding Traditions

 The Fusion Wedding Revolution: BTS Meets Joseon Dynasty

-Korean millennials and Gen Z approach weddings with one foot in tradition and the other in the future.
-They’re not abandoning customs-they’re remixing them for the Instagram age.
+Korean millennials and Gen Z approach weddings with one foot in tradition and the other in the future, much like their Taiwanese neighbors across the strait.
+They’re not abandoning customs, they’re remixing them for the Instagram age.

 Modern fusion creates fascinating combinations: